robert-j-webb/stackedit/safe eval.md

 >"Eval encourages developers to use eval everywhere, and that's going to cause problems!"

 Since Safe Eval lives in a library, you can still have style rules that prevent accepting PRs with eval in them.
-In fact, I 100% recommend that you do not allow people to submit pull requests with
+In fact, I 100% recommend that you do not allow people to submit pull requests with eval.
+If you're incapable of enforcing this rule on your team, I recommend not merging PRs that fail to pass eslint as a rule.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjUzNTc2MjM1LDExMTAxMzU2ODIsMTEwMj
-UxNzQzMiwyNDQ4NjU3MTAsLTc5NjAwMTczMSwtMzU4NDA2NjU5
-LDE5MzQ3NzQ1NjksLTE5Nzk2OTM3MiwtMjAyMTg4MzExNl19
+eyJoaXN0b3J5IjpbLTE5OTk1NzM2NCwxMTEwMTM1NjgyLDExMD
+I1MTc0MzIsMjQ0ODY1NzEwLC03OTYwMDE3MzEsLTM1ODQwNjY1
+OSwxOTM0Nzc0NTY5LC0xOTc5NjkzNzIsLTIwMjE4ODMxMTZdfQ
+==
 -->